Graphic Designer CV Examples

 - Including a link to your design portfolio.

-How do I make a graphic design resume?
+How do I make a Graphic Designer CV?

-You make a graphic design resume – or CV - by including key details that demonstrate your experience, versatility and creative approach as a graphic designer:
+You make a Graphic Designer CV by including key details that demonstrate your experience, versatility, and creative approach as a Graphic Designer:

 - Create a personal statement that briefly summarises your ambitions and experience.